Back To Search Results

 Leishmaniasis is a disease caused by the protozoa Leishmania and is most commonly transmitted by infected sandflies.
 It has been historically widespread in tropical climates across multiple continents including Europe, Africa, Asia, and America.
 In humans, these parasites replicate intracellular and present classically with a visceral or cutaneous disease.

 Leishmaniasis has tremendous historical relevance, with recorded disease thousands of years before common era (BCE).[1]
-An examination of ancient Egyptian and Christian Nubian mummies dating back to 3500 to 2800 BCE yielded successful amplification of Leishmaniasis donovani DNA.
+An examination of ancient Egyptian mummies dating back to 3500 to 2800 BCE yielded successful amplification of Leishmaniasis donovani DNA.
 During a time period referred to as the Middle Kingdom, Egyptian trade and military excursions involving Nubia (modern Sudan) are thought to be responsible for the introduction of leishmaniasis into Egypt, as DNA-positive samples were not seen prior to this time period.
 Furthermore, some sources suspect Sudan as the original foci of visceral leishmaniasis (VL).[2]
 Additionally, medical manuscripts called Ebers Papyrus from 1500 BC described a cutaneous condition thought to be cutaneous leishmaniasis then termed “Nile Pimple.”
 With this ancient concept of disease in mind, an early form of vaccination was attempted in the Middle East and Central Asia.
 This was performed by taking exudates of active lesions and inoculating them into the buttocks of children.[1]

 Over the next thousand years cutaneous sores consistent with leishmaniasis were described, and in historical northern Afghanistan, a disease termed the "Balkh sore" is now thought to have been caused by L. tropica.
 In Asia and the Middle East, the disease continued to be documented, and conditions termed the "Aleppo boil," "Jericho boil," and the "Baghdad boil."
 Many of these names remain relevant in modern times.